Node-Red provides both an MQTT subscribe (input) and publish (output) node.

 This file contains a list of trusted CA certificates and is available from Mozilla.

-If you are using Linux it is usually in /etc/SSL/certs, but you can download it for the curl site here.
+If you are using Linux it is usually in /etc/SSL/certs, but you can download it from the curl site here.

 Configuring The Subscribe Node